Aerial image looking to the southeast over Herriman residential areas

 Spreadsheet showing taxing entities for properties in Herriman, what the entities do, and approximately how much is paid per entity during the year.

-Pie chart showing that the three City-controlled taxing entities total 24.1% of the total property taxes paid by Herriman residents.
+Pie chart showing that the three City-controlled taxing entities total about a quarter of the total property taxes paid by Herriman residents.

 Who/what do I pay property taxes to?

 Some may wonder if their property taxes just go to their local city and nowhere else.
 The answer is no. In Herriman, the general City tax itself represents only a small portion—about 1.7% this year—of the total amount paid.
-Law enforcement and fire service taxes each add an additional 11.2%.
-So, all three City-controlled entities add up to 24.1% of the total property tax paid.
+Law enforcement and fire service taxes each add an additional 11.3-12.6%.
+So, all three City-controlled entities add up to about one quarter of the total property tax paid.
 So where does the rest of it go?

 Several different entities have the authority to levy property taxes.
-For Herriman, this includes the Jordan School District, Salt Lake County, Herriman City and its related entities (law enforcement and fire), the Jordan Valley and Central Utah Water Conservancy Districts, and the South Valley Sewer District.
+For Herriman residents, this includes the Jordan School District, Salt Lake County, Herriman City and its related entities (law enforcement and fire), the Jordan Valley and Central Utah Water Conservancy Districts, and the South Valley Sewer District.

-To the right is a graphic that shows what entities charge property taxes, who controls the entities, what the funds pay for, and a sample annual payment.
+To the right is an overview graphic that shows what entities charge property taxes, who controls the entities, what the funds pay for, and a sample annual payment.
 Click on it for a larger view.
+Entities proposing a tax increase for 2024 are highlighted in yellow.
+The exception is the Salt Lake County Library, which has already approved its increased rate.

 Graphic showing step-by-step process how property taxes are determined each year in Utah.